Artists Weekend

 -

 Sara Rae received her Bachelor of Fine Arts in 2004 from Plymouth State University.
-She has lived in NH her entire life and currently works out of her home in Sutton.
+She has lived in NH her entire life and currently works out of a studio in Bradford.
 Her work is mainly comprised of still lifes and the local flora and fauna.
-Recently she has started to work en plein air, capturing fleeting moments with her use of expressive, and thick, textured brushstrokes.
-Her work is primarily influenced by Russian and English Impressionists.
-Sara has exhibited her paintings in juried regional shows and galleries.
+Recently she has started to work en plein air, capturing fleeting moments with her use of expressive, and thick brushstrokes.
+Sara is a member of the NHAA and has exhibited her paintings in juried regional shows and galleries along the East Coast.

 Learn more about Sara here.